-For the answers that are name expressions, the hyponym relation between the QF and the answer candidate is tested.
-We used the lexico-syntactic patterns for this test, e.g., "AC $\geq U \supset QF$ "("QF such as AC", in English), "AC $\mid \downarrow \not \downarrow \uparrow \supset QF$ "("QF other than AC"), "QF $\ulcorner AC \lrcorner$ " and so on, where QF and AC are the surface expressions of the question focus and the answer candidate, respectively.
-Hearst[7] and the succeeded several works used similar patterns for extracting semantic relations from corpora, though we used such patterns not for extracting the relations but for directly testing them.
+A factoid question expects either the name or numerical expression as the answer.
+For the answers that are name expressions, the hypernym-hyponym relation between the QF and each answer candidate is examined.
+We use the lexico-syntactic patterns for this test, e.g., "AC toiu QF" (QF such as AC), "AC igaino QF" (QF other than AC), "QF \cdot AC", in which QF and AC are the surface expressions of the question focus and the answer candidate, respectively.
+Hearst [7] and other related works used similar patterns for extracting semantic relations from corpora.
+However, we use such patterns not for extracting the relations itself but for directly examining the relation using corpora without extraction.

-3.2.2 Testing Numerical Expression
+3.5 Evaluating Numerical Expression

-A Japanese numerical expression consists of the sequence of number part and the unit expression part, which are appeared in this order.
-For each part, the method tests their appropriateness as the answer.
+A Japanese numerical expression consists of the sequence of numbers followed by the unit expression, such as "250 yen".
+For each part our method examines their validity as the answer.